pillarwallet/pillarwallet/README.md

+**Pillar Wallet**

+To get started clone repo and run

+`npm install`

+This will download all the necessary packages to build the project.
+The project can be deployed using the simpple command of `npm start`.
+This will get your project running in development mode.

+**Debugging**

+Press *⌘+D* on iOS simulator, *⌘+M* on Android emulator, or shake real devices, you will see the in-app developer menu.
+Tap “Debug JS Remotely”.
+The Chrome debugger will be opened automatically.
+You still need to open Developer Tools in Chrome manually.
+Open source files in the Sources tab, you can set breakpoints here.
+[READ MORE](https://codeburst.io/react-native-debugging-tools-3a24e4e40e4)

+This can also be referenced via [react-devtools](https://github.com/facebook/react-devtools/tree/master/packages/react-devtools)

+**Running on iOS:**

+The project may be run from the directory using

+`npm run ios`

+This will launch the simulator, for instructions on debuggin via Chrome please see [React Dev-Tools](https://github.com/facebook/react-devtools/tree/master/packages/react-devtools) to get started.

+**Running on Android:**

+Like npm start, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.

+`npm run android`

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).